THINGS THAT FLY

 One American design that did not find favour was the Convair Coronado.
 Swissair was the only airline I remember seeing operate these into GB.
 I do believe that one of these has now been installed as an exhibit at the major transport museum in Lucerne

 I always wondered what glue they used to stick that engine on the tail!
-Obviously a very competent aircraft but one which I always regarded as decidedly ugly.
+The Douglas DC-10, initial tragic difficulties overcome, was obviously a very competent aircraft but one which I always regarded as decidedly ugly.
 The famous Freddie Laker bought or leased some for his 'Skytrain' service to USA and, along with a couple of hundred other enthusiasts, I went on a sampling flight from Gatwick over the Channel Islands and Bay of Biscay for about 45 minutes on one of these prior to the services getting under way.
-The cost was £7 if memory serves me correctly.
+The cost was £7 if memory serves me correctly, so maybe say £1500 was raised in fares.
+I guess that it costs much more than that nowadays just to get a large aircraft off the ground!

 Douglas DC9 of Austrian Airlines